 1. Get the most flexible plans

-You can upgrade to OpenPhone’s Premium plan for more features, like advanced IVR options, analytics, and call transfer.
+You can upgrade to OpenPhone’s Business plan for more features, like AI call summaries, phone menus, analytics, and call transfer.

 We make all our pricing transparent, so you can always see add-on fees or the international rates for calls.